Mejituu/spotmicroai-raspberrypi/4. Test your components individually/README.md

-# Testing the XBox controller
+# Testing the XBox One controller

 TODO:
 * https://pimylifeup.com/xbox-controllers-raspberry-pi/